-While perpetrators and victims of mass violence come from every race, gender, age, education, occupation and socioeconomic level, most perpetrators are white males who use guns to kill, act alone and often ultimately either die by suicide or are killed by law enforcement officers or civilians at the scene of the attack.
+While perpetrators and victims of mass violence come from every race, sex, age, education, occupation and socioeconomic level, most perpetrators are white males who use guns to kill, act alone and often ultimately either die by suicide or are killed by law enforcement officers or civilians at the scene of the attack.
 In some instances when officers kill the perpetrator, the perpetrators may have intentionally provoked law enforcement, intending to kill themselves in a phenomenon known as "suicide by cop" or "law enforcement-assisted suicide."
 In still other scenarios, the perpetrators are captured alive and subsequently tried and incarcerated or institutionalized, depending on the verdict.
-Perpetrators of hate-motivated mass shootings present with some common characteristics, and their victims are often from vulnerable populations (e.g., racial/ethnic minorities, LGBTQ+ people, religious minorities).
+Perpetrators of hate-motivated mass shootings present with some common characteristics, and their victims are often from vulnerable populations.